Anivice/Sysdarft/doc/Sysdarft.md

 Register operands are accessible internal CPU registers of general-purpose or special-purpose.

 Registers must start with `%`, with no space between `%` and register name.
-For example: `%EXR2` is valid, but `"% EXR2"` is not and will not be detected as an operand.
+For example: `%EXR2` is valid, but `"% EXR2"` is not and will not be detected as a valid operand.

 #### Constants